joaocos74/joaocos74/README.md

 ## 🚀 About Me:

-- 🎓 **Chemistry Enthusiast**: I use my love for science to develop educational tools and concepts that make Chemistry more accessible and engaging for students.
+- 🎓 **Chemistry Enthusiast**: I use my passion for science to develop educational tools and concepts that make Chemistry more accessible and engaging for students.
 - 🧪 **Researcher**: Python is my go-to tool for analyzing data from experiments and research projects in Chemistry.
 - 🤖 **Self-Learner**: Currently diving into **Machine Learning** and **AI** to apply cutting-edge techniques to Chemistry and education.
 It’s a learning journey, and I’m constantly improving!
 - 🧑‍🏫 **Educator & Motivator**: I encourage students to combine Chemistry and Computer Science to enhance their studies and future careers.